-The Health Informatics and Management (HI+M) program offers four-course Graduate Certificates in two different areas:
+The Health Information Management program offers four-course Graduate Certificates in two different areas:

-Many students complete one of these Certificates before seeking admission to the HI+M Master’s degree program, as the Certificate courses are accepted as credits toward the Master’s degree.
-Moreover, students who complete a Graduate Certificate with a grade point average of 3.5 or better are not required to take the Graduate Record Exam in applying for admission to the MS program.
+Many students complete one of these Certificates before seeking admission to the Health Information Management Master’s degree program, as the Certificate courses are accepted as credits toward the Master’s degree.
+Moreover, students who complete a Graduate Certificate with a grade point average of 3.500 or better are not required to take the Graduate Record Exam in applying for admission to the MS program.

 UMass Lowell is one of the largest accredited online education providers in New England.
-As developed under a blended learning grant from the Alfred P. Sloan Foundation and its Sloan-C initiative, the HI+M program offers graduate studies in a new blended format that offers the “best of both worlds”—combining face-to-face and online classes—providing a more accessible program of study for busy healthcare and IT professionals.
+As developed under a blended learning grant from the Alfred P. Sloan Foundation and its Sloan-C initiative, the HIM program offers graduate studies in an online format, providing a more accessible program of study for busy healthcare and IT professionals.

-The Health Management Certificate is offered primarily as a continuing education opportunity for health industry professionals interested in pursuing career advancement.
-It teaches core skills required in healthcare management and helps students gauge interest and prospects for continuing with a full 12-course MS program.
+The Management Certificate is offered primarily as a continuing education opportunity for health industry professionals interested in pursuing career advancement.
+It teaches core skills required in healthcare service management and helps students gauge interest and prospects for continuing with a full 12-course MS HIM program.

 Elective Courses (choose two):

-The Health Informatics Certificate is primarily meant to provide healthcare professionals with the requisite skills and understanding required to support health IT initiatives where they already work.
+The Health Informatics Certificate is primarily meant to provide healthcare professionals with the requisite skills and understanding required to support health IT initiatives of the workplace.

 Department of Public Health